 Other sources of information on births and deaths

-Additional information on background to mortality data that we publish, together with the quality of mortality data can be found in Sections 16 and 12 of the User guide to mortality statistics.
+Additional information on the background and quality of mortality data can be found in the User guide to mortality statistics.
 Further information and background on birth statistics can be found in the User guide to birth statistics.

 Other sources of data on births and deaths

 Deaths occurring in a given year

-- Infant mortality (birth cohort) tables - statistics on stillbirths, live births and deaths of infants born in a calendar year using additional data from the birth record such as gestational age
+- Infant mortality (birth cohort) tables - statistics on stillbirths, live births and deaths of infants born in a calendar year in England and Wales.

 Deaths registered in a given year

 Summary data for infant mortality in England and Wales are available in the Deaths registrations summary tables.
 A geographical breakdown of infant death numbers and rates by local authority and county level is available in Deaths registered in England and Wales by area of usual residence.

 The Vital statistics in the UK: births, deaths and marriages provide annual infant mortality data for the United Kingdom and its constituent countries.